The insights in this section are based on three main sources:

 - Experience.
 First, of course, is the experience of our consultancy team – particularly Katie Moffat, our Head of Digital.

 - Data.
 The two main sources of data are our Cultural Participation Monitor* (a survey of the whole population, including their digital engagement) and our Digital Audience Survey (used by cultural organisations on their sites, to understand audiences for their digital content).

 - Collaboration.
-These are supplemented by understanding of venues’ core audiences, from our analysis of Indigo’s Act Two survey, in which we focused on digital engagement.
+These are supplemented by understanding of venues’ core audiences, from our analysis of Indigo’s Act Two and Culture Restart surveys, in which we focused on digital engagement.

 Browse the summary reports:

 * The Cultural Participation Monitor is part of a national research programme led by

 the Centre for Cultural Value in collaboration with the Creative Industries Policy and

 Evidence Centre and The Audience Agency.